Superspider2024/sotalove.com/README.md

 ## Overview

-- SotaLove is a high school app where users can sign up and log in exclusively through their Social media accounts.
-This backend handles authentication, user management, and core app functionalities.
+- Satolove is a high school dating app where people(high schoolers) from Nairobi can connect through different schools and socialise.

 ## Tech Stack